Expo 2010

 Expo 2010, officially the Expo 2010 Shanghai China, was held on both banks of the Huangpu River in Shanghai, China, from 1 May to 31 October 2010.
 It was a major World Expo registered by the Bureau International des Expositions (BIE), in the tradition of international fairs and expositions, the first since 2005.
 The theme of the exposition was "Better City – Better Life" and signifies Shanghai's new status in the 21st century as the "next great world city".
 The Expo emblem features the Chinese character 世 ('world', Chinese "shì") modified to represent three people together with the 2010 date.
 It had the largest number of countries participating and was the most expensive Expo in the history of the world's fairs.
 The Shanghai World Expo was also the largest World's Fair site ever at 5.28 square km.

 By the end of the expo, over 73 million people had visited – a record attendance – and 246 countries and international organizations had participated.
 On 16 October 2010, the expo set a single-day record of over 1.03 million visitors.

 History

 Early participation and hosting

 Shanghai has been one of the main cities envisioned to host the expos for some time.
 Many scholars have written about the possibility and made suggestions in books.
 Unofficial participation in fairs outside China have happened since 1851.
 In 1910, the Qing dynasty decided to host China's first fair with the Nanyang Industrial Exposition in Nanjing (then usually spelled Nanking).

 Selection process

 Shanghai scored the highest in each of the four rounds of voting at the 132nd Meeting of the Bureau of International Expositions in Prince's Palace of Monaco, Monte Carlo, Monaco, with Yeosu, South Korea maintaining second place.
-Yeosu later won the bid to host Expo 2012, a three-month specialized world expo.